Molasses-Glazed Baby Back Ribs Recipe

 - 1. Place the ribs in large resealable plastic bags; add cola.
 Seal bags and turn to coat; refrigerate for 8 hours or overnight.

 - 2. Drain and discard cola.
 Pat ribs dry with paper towels.
-Combine the seasonings; rub over ribs.
+Combine the salt, pepper, garlic salt, oregano, onion powder and cayenne; rub over ribs.

 - 3. Prepare grill for indirect heat, using a drip pan.
-Place ribs over pan; grill, covered, over indirect medium heat for 1 hour, or until tender, turning occasionally.
+Place ribs over pan; grill, covered, over indirect medium heat for 1 hour, turning occasionally.
+In a small bowl, combine the barbecue sauce ingredients.
+Brush over ribs; grill 10-20 minutes longer or until meat is tender.
+Yield: 4 servings.

 1 serving: 1218 calories, 69g fat (26g saturated fat), 275mg cholesterol, 1189mg sodium, 91g carbohydrate (85g sugars, 1g fiber), 57g protein.